Experiences in Ha’apai for Adults

 9. Spend the Day on Your Own Private Island

-The ultimate adult-only experience in Ha’apai is spending time with who you choose on your own private island for the day.
+The ultimate adults-only experience in Ha’apai is spending time with whoever you choose on your own private island for the day.
 Sea Change Eco Retreat offers private island day trips where you and your loved one will be whisked away to an uninhabited island to enjoy a day snorkelling in the fringing reefs, relaxing on the beach with the provided beach towels and indulging in a packed picnic lunch.
-Alternatively, Sandy Beach Resort and Matafonua Lodge offer an incredible 10-day experience on the tiny Luahoko Island where it will be just the two of you staying in a Tongan fale.
-See more experiences like this in our 10 Romantic Activities in Ha’apai for Couples.
+See more experiences like this in our 10 Romantic Things to Do in Ha’apai.

 10. Explore the Islands by Bicycle